 That’s where Craigslist comes in.

 Craigslist gets a TON of traffic, and you can usually find halfway decent help at a pretty cheap price.
-Even though I’ve found varying levels of quality and reliability when posting one-off gigs like this, I can’t think of a time when I’ve posted a ‘help wanted’ ad in my local market and NOT found a few interested candidates.
+Even though I’ve found varying levels of quality and reliability when posting one-off gigs like this on Craigslist, I can’t think of a time when I’ve posted a ‘help wanted’ ad in my local market and NOT found a few interested candidates.

 Typically, I’ll post my ads in the Gigs > Creative section of Craigslist, in the market where my property is located in (or situated closest to).